istvanzk/rover_wugc/README.md

 ### V1.2, March 2023
 * Scale direction angle in the function `mixer_dir()` in `drivefunc.py`.
 * Code clean-up.
 Fix most of the pylint errors and warnings (except in the orginal code `rover.py`, etc.)
+### V1.3, September 2023
+* Support power management hardware for clean shutdown/poweroff when: push button activated power-on/off and low battery triggered
+* Systemd services to handle power management hardware and ckean shutdown/poweroff (in `scripts`)

 ## TODOs:
-  * Power management for low battery detection - needs external battery voltage monitoring circuit
-  * Push button activated power-on/off with clean shutdown - currently a clean shutdown or reboot can be initiated from the WUGC only (see above)